manuelhz/dissertation/README.md

 https://arxiv.org/pdf/1912.05074.pdf <br>

 ## U-Net: Convolutional Networks for Biomedical Image Segmentation
-To compare the performance and architecture, I also included U-Net code.
+This is the implementation of Unet paper using pytorch.
 You can find the original paper at http://lapi.fi-p.unam.mx/wp-content/uploads/UNET-Original-Paper.pdf